Start Your College Experience Abroad with Babson Begin: London

 Students are encouraged to make the most of their time in London.
 The Arcadia staff lead cultural excursions on the weekends, with options for all student budgets and interests.
 Options may include staff-led days to Stonehenge, Oxford, Windsor, Bath, Liverpool, and Paris.

-A mix of unpaid and paid excursions and events are available as part of the program, but students also can explore on their own as time and budgets allow.
+Some excursions are included as part of this undergraduate international program, but students also can explore on their own as time and budgets allow.

 Beyond Arcadia-led travel excursions, students are encouraged to take in as much culture and opportunity as they would like.
 Options include volunteering and attending performances and speaking events.
 London is known for its cultural and historical landmarks, museums, shopping, professional sports, and local restaurants and markets.